 About the Artist

-Adriana received a 2005 GAP to defray the costs of traveling to New Orleans as part of an upcoming series of poems, including lodging expenses and admission to cultural events while visiting.
+Adriana received 2005 GAP Award funding to defray the costs of traveling to New Orleans as part of an upcoming series of poems, including lodging expenses and admission to cultural events while visiting.
 During her two-week trip to New Orleans, Grant will spend time with the patterns and rhythms of local voices, visiting French Quarter architecture, the Contemporary Arts Center and engaging residents, all with the intention of culling distinct snippets of vernacular language to be assembled into her poems.
 “I am interested in creating a series of prose poems based in a foreign vernacular, where the sense and feel of the language is very different than that of the Northwest.”

 Information included above was provided by artist at the time of application.